 The Artist (2012)

 It's got romance, it's got drama, it's got humor.
 Set in Hollywood during the prime of the silent-film era, The Artist is the perfect thing to watch when you're looking for a light, feel-good movie with a nostalgic flair.
-Watch as fading star George Valentin falls for a younger actress on the rise, but he's reluctant to cheat on his wife despite his intense feelings.
+Fading star George Valentin falls for a younger actress on the rise, but he's reluctant to cheat on his wife despite his intense feelings.
 Will he do it?
 Only time will tell.
-One thing to remember about this film is that it's silent.
+Note that this film is silent.

 Brought to us by the director of Tomboy and Water Lilies, you can expect Girlhood to be another triumphant tale.
 When a young girl leaves home to escape her abusive father, only to become financially dependent on an older man, she learns how to find inner strength to forge a new path for herself.
 Though heartbreaking at times, it's ultimately uplifting and inspiring.

 It doesn't get better than this quintessentially French film starring Bridgette Bardot and directed by Jean-Luc Godard.
 A playwright recounting Homer's Odyssey sounds like a pretty boring premise, but you can count on Godard, Bardot, and other stars to make this your new favorite film, if it isn't already.